AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 ## Target Market

 ANAVI Infrared pHAT is a Raspberry Pi HAT suitable for existing Raspberry Pi customers interested in home automation, software development and Internet of Things.
 The board is appropriate for embedded programming enthusiasts, GNU/Linux gadget fans, students as well as web and/or mobile app developers.
-The main usage of the board is embedded software development without the urge of understanding perfectly the hardware.
+The main usage of the board is embedded software development and controlling IR devices without the urge of understanding perfectly the hardware.

 ## Board Version